cometbft/cometbft/docs/data-companion/pruning.md

 By retaining block results to a certain height, the node can efficiently manage its storage and optimize its performance.

-> NOTE: In order to set the block results retain height on the node, you have to enable the privileged services endpoint and the block results service in the configuration as described in the section above.
+> NOTE: In order to set the block results retain height on the node, you have to enable the privileged services endpoint and the pruning service in the configuration as described in the section above.

 Once the services are enabled, you can use the Golang client provided by CometBFT to invoke the method that sets the block results retain height.